Adam Clayton Powell Jr.: Select House Committee to investigate Representative Adam Clayton Powell

 In January 1967, the House Democratic Caucus stripped Powell of his committee chairmanship.
 A series of hearings on Powell's misconduct had been held by the 89th Congress in December 1966 that produced the evidence that the House Democratic Caucus cited in taking this action.
 A Select House Committee was established upon the House's reconvening for the 90th Congress to further investigate Powell's misconduct to determine if he should be allowed to take his seat.
 This committee was appointed by the Speaker of the House.
-Its chairman was Emanuel Celler of New York and its members were James C. Corman, Claude Pepper, John Conyers, Jr., Andrew Jacobs, Jr., Arch A. Moore, Jr., Charles M. Teague, Clark MacGregor, and Vernon W. Thompson.
+Its chairman was Emanuel Celler of New York and its members were James C. Corman, Claude Pepper, John Conyers, Andrew Jacobs Jr., Arch A. Moore Jr., Charles M. Teague, Clark MacGregor, and Vernon W. Thomson.
 This committee's inquiry centered on the following issues: "1.
 Mr. Powell's age, citizenship, and inhabitancy [sic]; 2.
 The status of legal proceedings to which Mr. Powell was a party in the State of New York and the Commonwealth of Puerto Rico with particular reference to the instances in which he has been held in contempt of court; and 3.
 Matters of Mr. Powell's alleged official misconduct since January 3, 1961."

 Hearings of the Select House Committee to investigate Rep. Adam Clayton Powell were held over three days in February 1967.
 Powell was in attendance only on the first day of these hearings, February 8.
 Neither he nor his legal counsel requested that the select committee summon any witnesses.
 According to the official Congressional report on these committee hearings, Powell and his counsel's official position was that "the Committee had no authority to consider the misconduct charges."

 The select committee found that Powell met residency requirements for Congressional representatives under the Constitution, but that Powell had asserted an unconstitutional immunity from earlier rulings against him in criminal cases tried in the New York State Supreme Court.
 The committee also found that Powell had committed numerous acts of financial misconduct.
 These included the appropriation of Congressional funds for his personal use, the use of funds meant for the House Education and Labor Committee to pay the salary of a housekeeper at his property on Bimini in The Bahamas, purchasing airline tickets for himself, family, and friends from the funds of the House Education and Labor Committee, as well as making false reports on expenditures of foreign currency while heading of the House Education and Labor Committee.